vishaltak/gitlab-development-kit/doc/howto/prometheus/index.md

 ### Install a virtualization driver

-Minikube requires virtualization.
+minikube requires virtualization.
 Install the appropriate driver for your operation system:

 - [macOS](https://minikube.sigs.k8s.io/docs/reference/drivers/hyperkit/)
 - [Linux](https://minikube.sigs.k8s.io/docs/reference/drivers/kvm2/)

-#### Start Minikube
+#### Start minikube

 NOTE:
-If you are using a network filter such as [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html) you may need to disable it or permit `minikube`, as Minikube needs to download multiple ISO's to operate correctly.
+If you are using a network filter such as [LittleSnitch](https://www.obdev.at/products/littlesnitch/index.html) you may need to disable it or permit `minikube`, as minikube needs to download multiple ISO's to operate correctly.

-The following command starts Minikube, running the first few containers with Kubernetes components.
+The following command starts minikube, running the first few containers with Kubernetes components.

 **Compatibility Note:** We are not yet supporting Kubernetes 1.16, please use 1.15 the following until <https://gitlab.com/gitlab-org/gitlab/issues/32721> is resolved.